-A measure of total civilian workers age 16 years and older meeting certain criteria in a survey of employers conducted by the Bureau of Labor Statistics.
-The survey counts the following types of workers: those who did any work as paid employees, worked in their own businesses or professions, worked on their own farms, worked 15 hours or more as unpaid workers in a family enterprise.
+Includes all persons 16 years of age and older who did any work at all (at least one hour) as paid employees, worked in their own business, profession, or on their own farm, or worked 15 hours or more as unpaid workers in an enterprise operated by a member of the family.
 It also counts those who were not working, but had jobs or businesses from which they were temporarily absent (due to illness, bad weather, vacation, labor management disputes or personal reasons) whether or not they were paid for the time off.

 Civilian labor force

 The total number of civilian individuals age 16 years and older that are employed or counted as unemployed.
-This category does not include the military.
+This category does not include individuals serving in the military.